marc2332/bliss/doc/docs/config_wago.md

 ```

 The mapping describes all additional cards attached to the core main board providing Input/Output features.

 First, you have to declare the type of board and then you can map the logical names that will be used to access those channels.

-Card type 750-476 is a 2 Channel +-10V Input, so you will declare 2 logical names from which you will expect float values.
+* Card type 750-476 is a 2 Channel +-10V Input, so you will declare 2 logical names from which you will expect float values.
-Card type 750-530 is an 8 Channel Digital Output, so you will declare 8 logical names and you will expect and use boolean data.
+* Card type 750-530 is an 8 Channel Digital Output, so you will declare 8 logical names and you will expect and use boolean data.
-The last Card type shows how to behave in the case that there is nothing attached to the channel: you can just map with an underscore.
+* The last Card type shows how to behave in the case that there is nothing attached to the channel: you can just map with an underscore.

-The key counter_names should be organized as a comma separated list of logical names that are defined in the mapping.
+The key counter_names have to be organized as a comma separated list of logical names.
+These names should be already defined in the preceding mapping.